 While prices vary, we’ve consistently found the Einhell to be the most affordable of our three contenders.
 This is another factor worth considering if you only plan to use it occasionally.

 There’s little to split our two similarly priced tabletop bandsaws.
 I.e. they have the same cut depths, overall weights and table sizes.
-The slightly superior cutting performance of the Silverline 441563 benchtop bandsaw means that it wins our award for the ‘Best Bandsaw UK’ in 2022.
+The slightly superior cutting performance of the Silverline 441563 benchtop bandsaw means it wins our award for the best bandsaw in the UK for 2023.

 Modest differences like the Einhell’s lower price and marginally superior throat depth may influence your choice.
 Still, we’d recommend studying reviews of both products to determine whether one is likely to meet your needs better than the other.